SpikeElliot/SpikeElliot/README.md

 # I'm Spike!
 - 🎓 Third-year Computer Science Undergrad @ Goldsmiths, University of London

-- 💭 I'm interested in Software Engineering and have a passion for Machine Learning and Data Mining
+- 💭 I'm interested in Software Engineering and have a passion for Machine Learning and Data Science

 - 🎯 My skills include: Python, Tensorflow, Scikit-learn, JavaScript, Node/Express, Java, OOP

-- 🪛 I'm currently working on an electric guitar "rhythm game" that leverages pre-trained ML models for guitar separation and pitch detection to help users learn to play their favourite songs
+- 🪛 I'm currently working on a guitar practice tool that leverages pre-trained ML models for guitar separation and automatic music transcription to help users learn to play their favourite songs by ear!

 # Projects